wikimedia/parsoid-jsapi/README.md

 or [Parsoid service] on the wiki for more details.

 These examples will use the [`prfun`] library and [ES6 generators] in order to fluently express asynchronous operations.
-The library also exports vanilla [`Promise`]s if you wish to maintain compatibility with old versions of `node` at the cost of a little bit of readability.

 Since many methods in the API return [`Promise`]s, we've also provided a [`Promise`]-aware REPL, that will wait for a promise to be resolved